ppfearn/msata_pi/README.md

-# Ansible Playbooks for Raspberry Pi setup
+# msata_pi Raspberry Pi setup

+Flash a new lite image onto an SD card and put the following files in the boot partition: ssh, interfaces, and wpa_supplicant.conf

+---------- PF END of my edits ------------

 Some simple playbooks, templates and tasks for setup and configuration of my assorted raspberry pi boards and projects.
 I have found the Ansible [lineinfile](http://docs.ansible.com/ansible/lineinfile_module.html) module is perfect for automating Raspberry Pi setup since most of the configuration is done via text files.